|Carina Nebula [Courtesy NASA]|

 where (Sr87/Sr86)t is the ratio of the amounts of these two elements in the sample material after time t; (Sr87/Sr86)0 is the same ratio at time = 0; and (Rb87/Sr86)t is the ratio of these two isotopes at time t.
 Note that this equation is in the simple form y = b + m x, namely the formula for graph of a straight line with slope m and with y-intercept b: here y = (Sr87/Sr86)t, b = (Sr87/Sr86)0, m = (eL t - 1) and x = (Rb87/Sr86)t.
 If all we have is one data point, the formula above doesn't help much more than the original formula.
 But if we have multiple data points -- multiple measurements of different samples say within a single igneous rock, then these should all lie on a straight line, whose slope m is simply related to the age of the specimen by the formula m = eL t - 1.
 Note that it doesn't matter that we don't know the original ratio (Sr87/Sr86)0; instead, this original ratio actually comes out as a result of the calculation!

 Of course, in real scientific research, scientists do not rely on manually drawing points on graph paper to determine a best-fit straight line or to determine the line's slope or y-intercept.
 Instead, they use a statistical technique known as linear regression, which computes the least-squares best fit of a straight line through a sequence of points.
-This technique, which is used in virtually all disciplines of modern social science, physical science and engineering, is entirely straightforward, and computer programs are widely available to do the requisite calculations.
+This technique, which is used in virtually all disciplines of modern social science, physical science and engineering, is entirely straightforward, and computer software is widely available to do the requisite calculations and, in fact, is built in to most spreadsheet programs.
 An important fact is that linear regression, in addition to giving the best fit of the slope of the line (which then leads immediately to the date), also gives a statistical confidence interval as to the possible error in the determination of the slope.
 Details about linear regression are available in any elementary statistics book, or online -- see [Linear2013].

 Here are just four examples of isochron graphs, which are entirely typical among the tens of thousands of examples that could be mentioned.
 Note how breathtakingly close these points are to the fitted lines (thus confirming with high statistical confidence the validity of the resulting dates):